APEGA Rock & Fossil Clinic

 Enjoy a day of family-friendly geoscience fun, unearth history, meet geoscientists, and discover the mysteries hidden below our feet!

-Registration for the 2025 event will open soon.
+Registration for the 2025 event is open now!

 Is your child a scout or girl guide?